apache/dubbo-website/content/en/blog/news/dubbo-registry-nacos-integration.md

 </beans>
 ```

-Once you restart the Dubbo application, you can also see that the registration meta-information for both service providers and consumers is presented in the Nacos console:
+After restarting the Dubbo application, the registration meta-information for both service providers and consumers will also be visible in the Nacos console:

 ![image-20181213113049185](/imgs/blog/dubbo-registry-nacos-3.png)

-Do you absolutely configure or switch Nacos registry super Easy?
-If you want to get more or unclear, refer to the complete example below.
+Do you find configuring or switching the Nacos registry super easy?
+If you want to get more information or if anything is unclear, refer to the complete example below.

 ## Complete Example

-The metadata in the above image is derived from the Dubbo Spring annotation-driven example and the Dubbo Spring XML configuration-driven example, both of which will be described below, you can choose your preferred programming model.
-Before we get into the formal discussion, let's look at the preparations for both, as they both rely on Java service interfaces and implementations.
+The metadata in the above image comes from the Dubbo Spring annotation-driven example and the Dubbo Spring XML configuration-driven example, both of which will be described below; you can choose your preferred programming model.
+Before we dive into the formal discussion, let's look at the preparations for both, as they both rely on Java service interfaces and implementations.
 Also, ensure that the Nacos service is started in the local (127.0.0.1) environment.

 ### Example Interfaces and Implementations